University of Belgrade: 20th century

 First professors of the University of Belgrade (1905).

 The University of Belgrade witnessed a massive growth and expansion in the years before the Second World War and especially after the founding of the second Yugoslavia.
 The first woman graduated from the University of Belgrade's Law School in 1914.

 In the 1960s and 70s, the university developed into a remarkable regional and international educational institution.
 Many students from other countries were trained there.
 Up to 40,000 students from Africa alone studied at the University of Belgrade during the existence of the SFR Yugoslavia.
 In the socialist Yugoslavia, the university was expanded, but it was also exposed to state and ideological influence.
 It has also been the driving force for the establishment of almost all other universities in today's Serbia, Montenegro, North Macedonia and several universities in Bosnia and Herzegovina.

 In 1968, its students organized the first mass protest in post-World War II Yugoslavia.

 In the early 1990s the quality of university programs deteriorated as a consequence of the political instability in the country and the subsequent wars of Yugoslavia.
 There was a lack of financial resources and the quality dropped significantly.
 During the Milošević government in Serbia, the university had to face external political pressure and the lack of academic and administrative autonomy.

 In the mid-1990s, the University of Belgrade became an internationally recognized center of the political opposition in Serbia.
 Massive anti-government protests were staged by the Belgrade students and professors.
 The university's student organizations (especially "Otpor!") significantly contributed to overthrowing the government.

 21st century

 The university has become a signatory of the Bologna declaration.
 Being one of Europe's largest universities with an enrollment of nearly 90,000 students, the university broadly cooperates with international academic institutions and is involved in countless bilateral and multilateral academic projects.

-Ranking

-The University of Belgrade has found its place amongst the top 300 universities in the world, according to the most recent (2017) ranking carried out by the Shanghai Jiao Tong University, better known as the Shanghai List.
-In the area of mathematics, it is ranked among the top 150 universities in the world.